Here-Be-Dragons/familamp/README.md

 ### Overview
 ---------------------
 Networked lamps using a Particle Photon, WB2812B LEDs (aka NeoPixels), and a touch-sensitive panel.
-They communicate and synchronize colors across lamps via the internet and Particle's butt using Particle.subscribe() and Particle.publish() functions.
+They communicate and synchronize colors across lamps via the internet and Particle's cloud using Particle.subscribe() and Particle.publish() functions.
 Bonus of using Particle's cloud: easily push updates and add features from Particle's browser-based IDE and Console.

 ### Images
 ---------------------